Evelyn Ryan, Yourlifelifter

 Epigenetic studies related to inheriting pain are providing credence to the adage, “what doesn’t kill you makes you stronger.”
 Our genetics, thankfully, do not only make us vulnerable to pain, they also predispose us to psychological resilience that was most certainly needed by those who chose to move and live elsewhere or perhaps to merely act on their right to pursue happiness.

 People who chose to leave the village had daunting emotional challenges that required much more than packing up and moving.
-Not only did that have to heal from inherited pain as well as the pain inflicted from the abuse and scapegoating, they had to deal with the unwritten tribal belief systems and the accompanying rejection and aggression and even fear of death.
+Not only did they have to heal from inherited pain as well as the pain inflicted from the abuse and scapegoating, they also had to deal with the unwritten tribal belief systems and the accompanying rejection and aggression and even fear of death.
 Can you imagine the reaction when someone actually acted upon and used their free will and chose to leave the tribe simply because they were unfulfilled and their souls were starving or they were pursuing their heart’s desire?
 How dare they!
 How could they?
 We all can see the extreme impact of culture in the honor killings of children and siblings whose lives are believed to be of lesser importance than the “shame” brought about by their merely acting on their free will.
 It is very easy to see the impact of those who lack compassion has on their inability to self-sacrifice for their children’s welfare.

 The Vulnerable Ones Stay